 It would seem this song had special meaning for Day, she clearly loved it and it shows in that one-take performance.
 A cut above other songs of this ilk, her authentic vocal turns from typically sweet to barely-contained delight at times.
 The stirring strings replicate the chorus and add to its hit factor.

 Secret Love gave Day her fourth US number one, and won the Academy Award for Best Original Song on 25 March.
 However she caused controversy by refusing to perform it at the ceremony.
 The subsequent bad press saw Day housebound with depression for some time afterwards.
 Nonetheless, a few weeks later it became her first UK number 1.

-In a clear display of how mad our record-buying public can often be, I See the Moon returned to the top after only a week.
+In a clear display of how mad the British record-buying public can often be, I See the Moon returned to the top after only a week.
 Not for long though, and on 8 May, Secret Love toppled Johnnie Ray’s Such a Night, beginning eight weeks as best-selling single.
-Day soon came out of the doldrums and continued to entertain for decades to come.
-In fact, she’s one of the few stars from this era still with us.

 Written by: Sammy Fain & Paul Francis Webster